Magneto-optical transport in type-II Weyl semimetals in the presence of orbital magnetic moment: Introduction

 \section{Introduction}

-In particle physics, Weyl fermions charge carrying, massless particles were proposed by Herman Weyl in 1929 \cite{weyl1929electron}.
-Wey semimetals are naturally occurring condensed matter systems that have been experimentally realized as quasi particles\cite{xu2015discovery,lv2015experimental,lu2015experimental}.
-In a three-dimensional condensed matter system, the Weyl semimetals phase a topological of matter, has been found experimentally to host linear dispersion quasi particles with unique chirality\cite{kim2013dirac,xu2015discovery,huang2015weyl}.
-In the Brillouin zone, the topological material manifests itself as a pair of conduction and valence bands that touch at a discrete location known as the Weyl points\cite{murakami2007phase, wan2011topological, yang2011quantum, burkov2011weyl, xu2011chern, huang2015weyl, lv2015observation}.
-The Berry curvature in momentum space at the Weyl node with monopole indicates a nontrivial topological characteristic resulting from this special band structure, which is typically regarded as an effective magnetic field.\\
+In 1929, Hermann Weyl hypothesized a novel form of fermion with zero mass and explicit chirality, known as the Weyl fermion (WF) \cite{weyl1929electron}.
+Weyl semimetals are 3D topological materials that host this WF and have been experimentally realized in condensed matter systems\cite{xu2015discovery,lv2015experimental,lu2015experimental, kim2013dirac, huang2015weyl}.
+In the Brillouin zone, these materials manifests itself as a pair of conduction and valence bands that touch at a discrete location known as the Weyl points\cite{murakami2007phase, wan2011topological, yang2011quantum, burkov2011weyl, xu2011chern, huang2015weyl, lv2015observation}.
+These Weyl points are acting as monopole sources or sinks of Berry curvature, which is typically regarded as an effective magnetic field in momentum space\cite{berry1984quantal,xiao2010berry}.\\